StefanWallin/cookiefilter/README.md

 # Cookiefilter
-Cookie Filter uses a developer defined safelist of allowed cookies and their values to filter cookies that do not live up to the standard.
+Cookie Filter uses a developer defined safelist of allowed cookies and their values to filter cookies that are not allowed by the safelist configuration.
+This gem filters both incoming cookies from the browser and what cookies can be set from rails.
 I want to thank MittMedia DMU for allowing me to open source this piece of code.
 We are always looking for new developers ;).

+## When would I use this?
+- If you want to be on top of what data is allowed to be passed to your server.
+- If you have third party code executing on your first party domain(ads) that set arbitrary cookies.
+- If your amount and size of cookies can run out of control and exceed the http header limit of 8186 bytes.
+(At which time certain cloud providers simply interpret that request as an attack and serves back a white page)
+- If you're already running mod_security or similar web firewalls and need to complement with cookie filtering.

 ## Performance
 Measurment has shown that this filter adds less than 1ms per request.